 Introducing Vancouver Island

-Despite the general distaste among residents for the ‘far too busy' mainland – a distaste that often comes from people who have never actually left the island – the locals are usually a friendly and welcoming bunch, proud of their region and its distinct differences.
-If you want to make a good impression, don't refer to the place as 'Victoria Island, ’ an oft-repeated mistake that usually provokes involuntary eye-rolls and an almost imperceptible downgrading of your welcome.
+Despite the general distaste among residents for the 'too busy' mainland – a distaste that often comes from people who've never actually left the island – the locals are usually a friendly and welcoming bunch, proud of their region and its distinct differences.
+If you want to make a good impression, don't refer to the place as 'Victoria Island,' a frequent mistake that usually provokes involuntary eye rolls and an almost imperceptible downgrading of your welcome.

 While Victoria itself – the history-wrapped BC capital that's stuffed with attractions – is the first port of call for many, it should not be the only place you visit here.
 Food and wine fans will enjoy weaving through the verdant Cowichan Valley farm region; those craving a laid-back, family-friendly enclave should hit the twin seaside towns of Parksville and Qualicum; outdoor-activity enthusiasts shouldn't miss the surf-loving west-coast area; and those who fancy remote backcountry far from the madding crowds should make for the north island region, an undiscovered gem that's among BC's most rewarding wilderness areas.

 Viator Exclusive: 2-day Victoria Tour from Vancouver including Butchart Gardens

 Want to spend more than a day discovering the delights of the capital of British Columbia?
 This tour includes a ferry to Victoria, a float plane flight back to Vancouver, admission into Butchart Gardens and overnight accommodation at a 4-star centrally-located Victoria hotel; a great value that will allow you plenty of time to explore this beautiful city.